rendall/icebreakers/QUESTIONS.md

   * Who is the last person you spoke with over the phone?
   * Who is the most famous person that you've ever met?
   * Who is the most interesting stranger you've ever had the chance to meet?
-  * Who is your favorite Disney character?
   * Who is your favorite person, and why?
-  * Who was your childhood actor/actress crush?
   * Would you advise someone to attend a university now that you've completed your education?
   * Would you describe yourself as an animal person?
   * Would you rather be a chef?
 Or a world-class chef?